braincrafted/braincrafted.com/_posts/2013-05-01-php-asynchronous-message-queue.md

 ### BcMq

 I created a library from the code described in this article.
-The principles are the some, but it has a nicer architecture and is tested.
+The principles are the same, but it has a nicer architecture and is tested.
 You can find it on Github: [BcMq](https://github.com/braincrafted/mq).

 ### BcMqBundle